QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab.md

 ### Task 2: Download the challenge notebook

-1. In your notebook, click the `terminal`.

-2. Clone the repo by running this command:
+1. Access the `terminal` in your `notebook` and use the following command to clone the repository:

 ```
 git clone https://github.com/QUICK-GCP-LAB/training-data-analyst.git
 ```

-3. Install the required packages for the lab:
+2. Install the required packages for the lab:

 ```
 cd training-data-analyst/quests/vertex-ai/vertex-challenge-lab
 pip install -U -r requirements.txt --user
 ```
-4. Go to the enclosing folder: *training-data-analyst/quests/vertex-ai/vertex-challenge-lab*.
+3. Go to the enclosing folder: *training-data-analyst/quests/vertex-ai/vertex-challenge-lab*.

-5. Open the `notebook file` `vertex-challenge-lab.ipynb`.
+4. Open the `notebook file` `vertex-challenge-lab.ipynb`.
 When asked which kernel to use, select the `TensorFlow 2-11` kernel.

-6. In the `Setup` section, define your `PROJECT_ID`, `REGION`, and `GCS_BUCKET` variables.
+5. In the `Setup` section, define your `PROJECT_ID`, `REGION`, and `GCS_BUCKET` variables.

 ### For Tasks 3,4,5 & 6 Follow [Video](https://youtu.be/5YOvpPtWMnI) Instructions.